guillaume-gc/foundry-vtt-macro-ts/README.md

 Type definition is based on League of Foundry Developers [foundry-vtt-types](https://github.com/League-of-Foundry-Developers/foundry-vtt-types).

-Some macros are based on websterguy [foundry-pf1e-macros](https://github.com/websterguy/foundry-pf1e-macros).
+Some macros are based on websterguy's work [foundry-pf1e-macros](https://github.com/websterguy/foundry-pf1e-macros).